Egyptian actor Omar Sharif

 See also: Omar Sharif promoting The Traveler at the Venice Film Festival.

 Known as an inveterate gambler (“I was always one film behind my debts”), Sharif went on working.
-In recent years, he narrated Roland Emmerich's widely panned 10,000 BC, toplining Steven Strait, Camilla Belle, and Cliff Curtis.
-He was also featured as himself in Valeria Bruni Tedeschi's A Castle in Italy / Un château en Italie (2013), starring Bruni Tedeschi, Louis Garrel, and Filippo Timi.
+In recent years, he narrated Roland Emmerich’s widely panned but popular 10,000 BC, toplining Steven Strait, Camilla Belle, and Cliff Curtis.
+He was also featured as himself in Valeria Bruni Tedeschi’s A Castle in Italy / Un château en Italie (2013), starring Bruni Tedeschi, Louis Garrel, and Filippo Timi.

 Omar Sharif Jr.

 Omar Sharif’s grandson, sometime actor Omar Sharif Jr., made headlines after publicly coming out as gay in an essay published in the American gay magazine The Advocate.
 Sharif Jr.’s article was a commentary on the victory of Islamist parties in Egypt’s 2012 national elections.
 (See also: Image of Omar Sharif Jr. with Kirk Douglas and Melissa Leo at the Academy Awards.)

 As per the IMDb, Sharif Jr. has only three films to his credit.
 The latest one, possibly to come out in 2015, is Jim Sheridan’s The Secret Scripture, starring Rooney Mara, Aidan Turner, Eric Bana, Theo James, Jack Reynor, and Oscar winner Vanessa Redgrave (Julia, 1977).

 Note: This Omar Sharif article previously included information on the recently deceased producer Jerry Weintraub and his films (The Karate Kid, Ocean’s Eleven).
 That can now be found in a post dedicated to Weintraub.
 See link further below.

 Omar Sharif quotes via the journeyman.tv interview.